qiboteam/qibocal/doc/source/protocols/flux/single.rst

 Qubit flux dependence (tracking)
 --------------------------------

-As we saw above both the transmon and the qubit are affected by an external flux.
+As we saw above both the resonator and the qubit are affected by an external flux.
 In the qubit flux dependence the measurement is performed at fixed readout frequency.
 To take into account how the transmon shifts in frequency when probing the qubit we have another experiment `qubit_flux_tracking`.